-If plates laden with collagen boosting foods seems like a lot to digest, a supplement may be for you.
-These pills claim to work from the inside-out to support increased collagen production, however Jessica stresses a focus on a natural diet as opposed to relying on pills for glowing skin.
-“With supplements, you are missing the synergistic effect of consuming whole foods; the synergy of the various nutrients, fiber, water content, antioxidants, phytochemicals, vitamins, minerals, enzymes, proteins etc., when you eat a piece of fruit.
-It’s hard to derive comparable benefits from a supplement, but they can be a powerful combination when consumed together,” says Jessica.
+If plates laden with collagen-boosting foods seems like a lot to digest, a supplement may be for you.
+These pills claim to work from the inside out to support increased collagen production, however Jessica stresses a focus on a natural diet as opposed to relying on pills for glowing skin.
+“With supplements, you are missing the synergistic effect of consuming whole foods: the synergy of the various nutrients, fiber, water content, antioxidants, phytochemicals, vitamins, minerals, enzymes, proteins etc. It’s hard to derive comparable benefits from a supplement, but they can be a powerful combination when consumed together,” says Jessica.
 Here are a few formulas that are causing some buzz in nutritional beauty:

-Jessica recently collaborated with fellow Princeton alum, esteemed cosmetic dermatologist, and Charlotte’s Book advisor Dr. Gervaise Gerstner to create The SKINny Experts, a nutritionist + dermatologist designed line of edible beauty products to enhance skin from the inside out.
-Their first product is this satiating, sweet-tasting, vegan, gluten-free energy bar comprised of plant-based sources of protein, fiber, vitamins and antioxidants necessary for a radiant complexion.
-The bar is filling, but low in calories and sugar, and excludes inflammatory foods such as dairy and excess added sugar.
-It’s also free of soy, artificial sweeteners and preservatives.
+Jessica recently collaborated with fellow Princeton alum and esteemed cosmetic dermatologist, as well as Charlotte’s Book advisor Dr. Gervaise Gerstner to create The SKINny Experts.
+This is a nutritionist and dermatologist-designed line of edible beauty products to enhance skin from the inside out.
+Their first product is this satiating, sweet-tasting, vegan, and gluten-free energy bar comprised of plant-based sources of protein, fiber, vitamins, and antioxidants necessary for a radiant complexion.
+The bar is filling, but low in calories and sugar, and excludes inflammatory foods such as dairy and added sugar.
+It’s also free of soy, artificial sweeteners, and preservatives.

-Choline-stabilized orthosilicic acid is quite the mouthful, but shortened to its more popular name, “ch-OSA,” and you have one of the most interesting scientific breakthroughs in aesthetics.
+Choline-stabilized orthosilicic acid is quite the mouthful, but it’s shortened to its more popular name, “ch-OSA,” and is one of the most interesting scientific breakthroughs in aesthetics.
 Clinically proven to activate the biological pathways that generate collagen, ch-OSA is generating buzz and gaining steam in the beauty world.

 Don’t like to pop pills?
 Add a scoop of this tangy powder to your breakfast smoothie.
-It contains bioactive collagen peptides along with Vitamins C, hyaluronic acid, stevia extract and natural flavors.
+It contains bioactive collagen peptides along with vitamin C, hyaluronic acid, stevia extract, and natural flavors.